 We encourage you to visit Diversity Matters at Michigan, which serves as a comprehensive portal to diversity resources at the University of Michigan.

-If it’s been less than a year since you originally applied, you can submit an abridged application as follows:
+If you submitted an application during last year's application cycle, you can submit an abridged application as follows:

-If it has been more than one year from your original application, you need to submit a completely new application.
+If you reapply after more than one year from your original application, you will need to submit a completely new application.